prasetiady/marvel-characters/README.md

 $ npm run start
 ```

-Server can be accessed on http://localhost:8080
+Swagger UI can be accessed on http://localhost:8080

 ## Test